 Paul FisherAnn Arbor, MI

 Paul Fisher holds a Ph.D. in economics from Wayne State University as well as 99th-percentile GMAT and LSAT scores.
-He is currently the Associate Dean of Business and Computer Technology at Henry Ford College in Dearborn, MI.
+During the day, he works at Henry Ford College.

 The list of Paul’s undergraduate majors at Bowling Green State University included math, graphic design, visual communication technology, and eventually economics.
 He graduated just as the 2001 recession was starting and took two part-time jobs: one as a janitor and one as a test prep instructor.
-When he couldn’t decide between using his great GMAT score for b-school and using his great LSAT score for law school, he cleverly decided to use his good-but-not-great GRE score (Paul did not like the idea of studying vocab) to go to grad school to study health care economics.
+When he couldn’t decide between using his great GMAT score for b-school and using his great LSAT score for law school, he cleverly decided to use his good-but-not-great GRE score to go to grad school to study health care economics.

-Paul lives in Dearborn with his wife and their four boys.
-He enjoys simple television and complicated beer, and he performs “classroom observations” of his culinary arts faculty whenever possible.
+Paul lives in the Detroit/Ann Arbor area with his wife and their four boys.
+He enjoys simple television and complicated beer.
 He still does occasional janitorial work, but not professionally, and only at home.

 “Paul was an excellent instructor.
 He taught us to think smarter, not harder.
 Paul was also very personable and approachable.
 I really enjoyed this class.”

 “Paul has been, hands down, one of the best teachers I have ever had.
 He is extremely smart, clear, and funny.
 He has never not been able to answer one of our questions. ”